Introduction

 Rosemary is a sun-loving herb, native to the south of France and other Mediterranean regions, it is cultivated across Spain, Portugal, and the U.S.A.
 In India, it is cultivated in the temperate Himalayas and Nilgiris hills which have dry to moderately moist climates.
 It is also grown in gardens for its pleasantly fragrant leaves.

-Dried rosemary leaves are aromatic and yield a slightly camphoraceous odor when crushed.
-They are used to flavor salads, vegetable dishes, soups, meat dishes, sausages, and sauces.
+Dried rosemary leaves are aromatic and are used to flavor salads, vegetable dishes, soups, meat dishes, sausages, and sauces.
 Rosemary oil, widely employed in cosmetic products, sometimes replaces the dried leaves in the flavoring of food products.

 Here are some Ayurveda health benefits and uses